Let’s talk about auditory processing

 Effective Amplification Solutions

 Amplification strengthens auditory processing abilities and helps overcome listening challenges.
-Remote microphone systems (RMHA systems) work wonders in noisy environments, benefiting students with APD, as well as those with single-sided hearing loss, ADHD, Dyslexia, and ASD.
-Low-gain hearing aids (LGHAs) paired to a remote microphone are also a great option for some students.
+Remote microphone systems (RMHA systems) work wonders in the classroom, benefiting students with APD, as well as those with attention deficits/ADHD, Dyslexia, and Autism/ASD.
+Low-gain hearing aids (LGHA’s) paired to a remote microphone are also a great option for adults and some students.
 Most students we see will get funding from Ministry of Health or Ministry of Education.

 Targeted Literacy and Language Therapy

 Literacy and language therapy can be used to target the effects of auditory processing deficits.
-Working with a speech language therapists can help children to improve their language skills and make sense of the sounds which make up words.
+Working with a speech language therapists, teacher or literacy tutor can help children to improve their language skills and make sense of the sounds which make up words.

 Why choose us?